NIFK18001U Planning Interdisciplinary Research

 Argue cogently and think critically within the parameters of a particular academic discipline.

-Apply principles for good research design, including critical discussion of literature and problem identification, development of hypotheses and research questions, determination of data requirements, and selection of appropriate methods for data collection and analyses.
+Identify and apply the core elements of a research proposal, including critical discussion of literature and problem identification, development of hypotheses or research questions, determination of data requirements, and selection of appropriate methods for data collection and analyses.

 Reflect on risks and ethical issues in relation to project implementation.